jotavare/42-resources/README.md

 ### **Others**

-Various tools, resources, curiosities, ... of not particular order or importance.
+Various tools, resources, curiosities, ... of no particular order or importance.

 | Website | Description | Source |
 | :------ | :---------- | :----- |